 Opportunities for prayer in school

 Each classroom is equipped with a prayer table, which provides a focal point during daily prayer and are themed to be in keeping with the liturgical seasons.
-Prayer bags are sent home with a different child each week in order to encourage families to pray together, these prayers are later shared in class liturgies.
+We pray three times throughout the day.

 At St Paul’s we are fortunate to have a distinct area for our children to take a quiet moment to speak with God.
 They may write down their prayers to share, or simply use it as a place for reflection.
 This area is decorated to reflect the current liturgical season.